ktdreyer/igw-ceph-ansible/README.md

   removed from the variables file
 - configuration can be wiped with the purge_cluster playbook
 - current state can be seen by looking at the configuration object (stored in the rbd pool)

+##Known Issues
+1. Preferred path state on a gateway can be lost following either a gateway reboot, or a restart of the target service
+  **Workaround**: Rerun the playbook to correct preferred paths following gateway or target service restart
+  **Issue**: The *rtslib* 'save_to_file' call does **not** persist alua state information in the saveconfig.json file, so when the service restarts the alua_access_state defaults to 0 (active)